kietbl/Write-up/WhiteHat Play 11/for05-Corrupt/README.md

 **Analyze:*

-Because this challenge does not hard, so I will go to solve without analyze!!
+Because this challenge does not hard, so I will solve it without analyze!!

 **Solve:**